 How do I receive the National Merit Scholarship from OU?

-To receive the National Merit Scholarship from OU, you must advance to Finalist standing in the National Merit competition (see National Merit Process) and name OU as your college choice in writing with National Merit Scholarship Corporation (NMSC) by April 24, 2012.
+To receive the National Merit Scholarship from OU, you must advance to Finalist standing in the National Merit competition (see National Merit Process) and name OU as your college choice in writing with National Merit Scholarship Corporation (NMSC) by the April deadline.
 Also, see National Merit's website: www.nationalmerit.org.